 Performance Index (PI): A Performance Index is a value from 0 to 200 that is assigned to an accountability group, indicating how that group performed on a required State test (or approved alternative) in English language arts, mathematics, or science.
 Student scores on the tests are converted to four achievement levels, from Level 1 (indicating no proficiency) to Level 4 (indicating advanced proficiency).
-At the elementary and middle levels, the PI is calculated using the following equation: (Count of Continuously Enrolled Tested Students.
-At the secondary level, the PI is calculated using the following equation: (Count of All Continuously Enrolled Tested Students.
-At the secondary level, the PI is calculated using the following equation: (Count of Cohort Members Performing at Levels 2, 3, and 4 + the Count at Levels 3 and 4) + Count of All Cohort Members.
+At the elementary and middle levels, the PI is calculated using the following equation: $100 \times [(Count of Continuously Enrolled Tested Students Performing at Levels 2, 3, and 4 + the Count at Levels 3 and 4) <math>+$ Count of All Continuously Enrolled Tested Students].
+At the secondary level, the PI is calculated using the following equation: $100 \times [(Count of Cohort Members Performing at Levels 2, 3, and 4 + the Count at Levels 3 and 4) <math>+$ Count of All Cohort Members].
 A list of tests used to measure student performance for accountability is available at www.emsc.nysed.gov/irts.